CI-Connect/tutorial-dagman-namd/README.md

 $ cd tutorial-dagman-namd/X-DAG
 ```

 Again we are missing the `.dag` file here.
-See if you can write the DAGfile for this example
+See if you can write the DAGfile for this example.

 ### Job Retry and Rescue###